swaits/vivaldi-nc/README.md

 and compact binary formats like [bincode](https://crates.io/crates/bincode) and [MessagePack](https://github.com/3Hren/msgpack-rust).

+See the [module documentation](https://docs.rs/vivaldi-nc) for more detailed usage examples.

 ## Dependencies

 One design goal of this crate is to minimize dependencies.
 When dependencies